← Back to Library

 The nurturing mother.
 Zhèng Yìn provides unconditional support, knowledge, protection, and spiritual foundation.
 It is the teacher who believes in you, the institution that shelters you, the inherited wisdom that guides you.
 Critical for weak Day Masters who need support.

-Career Archetype
+Career Reference

 Psychological Pattern